Warm Compresses for Eye Care

 Common Mistakes

-- Not warm enough—won't melt meibum
+- Not warm enough - won't soften meibum

-- Not long enough—10 minutes minimum
+- Not long enough - 10 minutes minimum

-- Inconsistent use—daily treatment brings best results
+- Inconsistent use - daily treatment brings best results

 Special Situations